-Hestia, goddess of heart and domestic affairs
+Hestia, goddess of hearth and domestic affairs

-Most of the time, she is depicted as a modest woman wearing modest, but elegant clothing and holding a flower branch.
+Most of the time, she is depicted as a modest woman wearing modest, but elegant, clothing and holding a flower branch.
 She is also depicted holding a sacrificial flame in her hand.

 Making her own way of living